 • “Introduction: Other Life Than Ours,” by Willy Ley (original to this volume)

-• “Preface,” by Samuel Anthony Peeples (original to this volume)
+• “Preface,” by Samuel Anthony Peeples (original to this volume: misspelled as Peebles on contents page)

-• “A Dictionary of Science Fiction,” by Samuel A. Peeples, David A. Kyle, and Martin Greenberg (original to this volume)
+• “A Dictionary of Science Fiction,” by Samuel A. Peeples, David A. Kyle, and Martin Greenberg (original to this volume; none are credited on contents page)

 • “The Interstellar Zoo,” by David Kyle (original to this volume)